GuildOfWeavers/distaff/docs/programs.md

     <img src="assets/prog_hash2.dio.png">
 </p>

 This is a Merkle tree (though lopsided).
 In fact, all program hashes are roots of Merkle trees, where the shape of the tree is defined by program structure.
 This is by design.
-Using this property of program hashes, we can selectively reveal any of the program blocks while keeping the rest of the program private.
+Using this property of program hashes, we can selectively reveal any of the program blocks while keeping the rest of the program private (e.g. secret programs with public pre/post conditions).

 ### Computing hash of a program block
 In the section above, we described how to compute hash of an entire program from hashes of individual program blocks.
 In this section, we'll describe how to compute hashes for different types of program blocks.

-It is worth noting upfront that hashes of control blocks differ from hashes of code blocks.
+It is worth noting upfront that hashes of control blocks differ from hashes of code blocks in how they are computed and how they are represented.
 Specifically:
 1. Hashes of control blocks are defined as tuples of two 128-bit elements *(v<sub>0</sub>, v<sub>1</sub>)*.
 2. While hashes of code blocks are defined as a single 128-bit element *v*.